 An employee does not need to use this leave entitlement in one block.
 Leave can be taken intermittently or on a reduced leave schedule when medically necessary.
-Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the employer's operations.
+Employees must make reasonable offers to schedule leave for planned medical ireatment an #2 not to unduly disrupt the employer's operations.
 Leave due to qualifying exigencies may also be taken on an intermittent basis.

-Substitution of Paid Leave for Unpaid Leave
+Substitution of Paid Leave for Unnaid Leave

-Employees may choose or employers may require use of accrued paid leave while taking FMLA leave.
-In order to use paid leave for FMLA leave, employees must comply with the employer's normal paid leave policies.
+Employees may choose or employees may require use of scened paid leave while taking FM1.
+A leave.
+In order to use paid leave for FMLA leave, employees must comply with the employee's normal paid leave. policies.